VIKASNARASIMHA1/Accident-Due-To-Driver-Response-Report/README.md

 •	The Trends off all the different charts clearly shows that the **cases for all kinds of driver response has increased considerably in 2023 when compared to 2022**.

 •	From the analysis we can come to the conclusion that whatever policies government has introduced in 2023 in order to decrease the accidents due to user response has **failed** as per the trends **as there is a considerable increase when compared to 2022** so all the measures that were introduced has to be **reviewed again** and proper changes have to be implemented in order to reduce the accident due to user response in the coming years.

+## Inspiration

+An urge to understand how the Government policies regarding Accident due to driver caused issues have worked over the course of the year made me work on this report.